Fidget spinners have become the latest trend, with children going gaga over this new gadget!

 The boy had been playing with the fidget spinner while his siblings/cousins were around him.
 He had been laughing and had an opened mouth.
 Some metallic piece from the spinner dislodged during its spinning action.
 It hit his throat from inside the mouth and cut through the tissue and jugular vein.
 It took less than a second for this to happen.
 Although the poor kid was provided emergency medical care, the blood loss and possible retention of blood into the lungs caused his very sad demise

 Even all over the world, various emergency Room (ER) cases have recently surfaced in which children were admitted, and the main reason behind these cases were fidget spinners.

 Apparently, the spinner is equipped with small discs in each panel which are very small and result in children being chocked!

-One of the latest cases in Sydney, was that of a young boy who accidentally swallowed a disc with plastic.
+Earlier this year in Sydney, a young boy accidentally swallowed a disc with plastic.